 "The buzzing guitar crunch and much of the bottom end have a definite contemporary slant and propulsion, but layer on the soaring keys and the shifts in time and structure and you can feel the way-back machine start to kick in.
 And the old keeps up with the new on 4.Hm.F, both dovetailing through Human Factor’s playing keeping both feet in the present and an eye on the past that makes it sit pretty in either time.
 Or space." – by Mr. Atavist at Sunrise Ocean Bender (USA) (August 2012).

-The album was also reviewed at: New Underground Music (The Netherlands), Musikreviews.de (Germany), Progressive Area (France), Aural Innovations (USA), Musikreviews.de' interview with Human Factor (Germany), iO Pages (The Netherlands), FileUnder (The Netherlands), ProgArchives (USA), Prog Sphere (Serbia), Astounded by Sound!
+More reviews: New Underground Music (The Netherlands), Musikreviews.de (Germany), Progressive Area (France), Aural Innovations (USA), Musikreviews.de' interview with Human Factor (Germany), iO Pages (The Netherlands), FileUnder (The Netherlands), ProgArchives (USA), Prog Sphere (Serbia), Astounded by Sound!
 (UK), Esquizofrenia (Spain), Babyblauen Seiten (Germany), Chromatique (France), Psychotropic Zone (Finland).

-|CD (RAIG) | DD||$11.00 | $6.00|
+|CD (RAIG) | DD||$11.00 | $7.00|